fastly/altitude-nyc-abcd-workshop/README.md

 ## Prerequisites
 - Have a GitHub account
-- Have a machine with a terminal prompt
+- Have a machine with a terminal prompt, `Make` and `Ruby` installed

 ## Install:
 - Fork the GitHub repo: [https://github.com/fastly/altitude-nyc-abcd-workshop](https://github.com/fastly/altitude-nyc-abcd-workshop)